A coffee filter affects the flavor and texture of your coffee, and if you don’t choose carefully, you might end up with an undrinkable cup of joe.

 These paper filters are cone-shaped and extremely thin.
 This makes your coffee brighter and more complex.

-AeroPress filters are disk-shaped, which differentiates it from most other brewing methods.
+AeroPress filters are disk-shaped, which makes them different than other filters.

-They’re thinner than most other filters, so they don’t have to be rinsed before using.
+They’re thinner than most other filters, so they don’t have to be rinsed before use.